fabiangothman/JavaScript/MERN_TS/app/README.md

 Sample APP build using ReactJS with TypeScript!

 ## Initialization
-The API was stated by:
+The API was stated by using yarn & typescript:
-- npx create-react-app app --typescript
-Libraries
+- yarn create react-app my-app --template typescript Libraries
 - yarn add